-- Since it's hard to keep saying "AHHH" during this whole experiment, we'll use a more dependable audio source, a "function generator" - A function generator can generate signals whose voltage varies with time, much like the output of our microphone - We'll have the function generator generate a few sine waves for us, with an exact amplitude and frequency, so we can measure them with the oscilloscope
+- Since it's hard to keep saying "AHHH" during this whole experiment, we'll use a more dependable audio source, a "function generator". - A function generator can generate signals whose voltage varies with time, much like the output of our microphone. - We'll have the function generator generate a few sine waves for us, with an exact amplitude and frequency, so we can measure them with the oscilloscope.

-1. Look for the function generator on the top shelf of your lab workstation
+1. Look for the function generator on the top shelf of your lab workstation:

-- 2. Obtain a "BNC to BNC" connector wire from your lab bin, connect the yellow output from the function generator to CH1 on your oscope.
-You can disconnect your microphone's output from the scope for this experiment - 3.
+- 2. Obtain a "BNC to BNC" connector wire from your lab bin, connect the yellow output from the function generator to CH1 on your oscilloscope.
+You can disconnect your microphone's output from the scope for this experiment. - 3.
 Configure the function generator as follows: - a.
 On the function generator, press the "Channel" button right above the output: - i.
 A menu will be displayed along the bottom of the screen; you can select the options using the blue buttons beneath each one. - b.
 Press the "Waveforms" button.
-You can set the type of wave (square, sine, etc.) - c.
-Options will be displayed on the bottom of the screen: select "sine" - d.
+You can set the type of wave (square, sine, etc.). - c.
+Options will be displayed on the bottom of the screen: select "sine". - d.
 Now you can set the frequency, amplitude, etc. for the sine wave: - i.
 Press the button below frequency. - ii.
-The field with the value of the frequency should now be highlighted - iii.
-Enter 400 - iv.
-After you enter a #, a list of units appears at the bottom of the screen - v.
-Select Hz - e.
+The field with the value of the frequency should now be highlighted. - iii.
+Enter 400. - iv.
+After you enter a #, a list of units appears at the bottom of the screen. - v.
+Select Hz. - e.
 Next, adjust the amplitude and offset the same way that you adjusted frequency: - i.
-Set the amplitude to 1 VPP (1 Volt peak to peak) - f.
-Turn the output on by:
+Set the amplitude to 1 VPP (1 Volt peak to peak). - ii.
+Set offset to 0.5V. - f.
+Turn the output on by: - i.
+Press the channel button: in the menu that appears at the bottom of the screen, select the leftmost button to switch the output on.

-- i.
-Press the channel button: in the menu that appears at the bottom of the screen, select the leftmost button to switch the output on. - 4.
-Measure this on the oscilloscope - a.
-On the scope, press "autoscale" and you should see your 400 Hz 1VPP (1V peakto-peak) sine wave - b.
-Measure the period of the wave using the vertical lines on the screeni.
+- 4. Measure this on the oscilloscope - a.
+On the scope, press "autoscale" and you should see your 400 Hz 1VPP (1V peakto-peak) sine wave. - b.
+Measure the period of the wave using the vertical lines on the screen - i.
 Convert it to frequency, is it 400 Hz? - c.
-Measure the voltage range of the wave using the horizontal lines on the screeni.
+Measure the voltage range of the wave using the horizontal lines on the screen.i.
 Is it indeed 1 Volt Peak-to-peak? - d.
-Once you are sure its correct, take a screenshot of the waveform to turn in and save to USB drive - e.
+Once you are sure its correct, take a screenshot of the waveform to save to Excel. - e.
 Adjust the function generator to 1kHz. - i.
-Scale your scope and repeat previous steps to measure the period (verifying that it is now 1kHz), and take a picture of the waveform and save to USB drive - ii.
-Can you figure out a way to also hear this sound on the speakers?
+Scale your scope and repeat previous steps to measure the period (verifying that it is now 1kHz) and take a picture of the waveform using Excel.